loopbackio/loopback.io/pages/en/lb3/Polymorphic-relations.md

 ...
 ```

-Alternatively, you can define the relation in code:
+You can also define a polymorphic hasMany relation in code:

 {% include code-caption.html content="common/models/employee.js" %}
 ```javascript